pual/couchbase-mobile-portal/md-docs/ready/training/01-create-database.md

 ## Conclusion

 Well done!
-You've completed this lesson on creating a database and using a pre-built database.
+You've completed this lesson on creating a database.
+In the next lesson you will learn how to write and query documents from the database.
 Feel free to share your feedback, findings or ask any questions on the forums.